 I started this group 9 years ago to help those who are supporting someone with cancer.

-I’ve lost both parents and other family members to cancer and felt at the time that I was completely lost, alone and isolated.
+I’ve supported both parents and other family members through their cancer diagnosis and at the time felt that I was completely lost, alone and isolated.

 Trying to cope with daily family life whilst supporting a loved one can be extremely difficult.